EI-CoreBioinformatics/mikado/docs/Usage_dir/Configure.rst

 * *permissive*: presume the transcript is a chimera, and split it, *unless* two ORFs share a hit in the protein database.
 * *split*: presume that every transcript with more than one ORF is incorrect, and split them.

+If any BLAST hit *spans* the two ORFs, then the model will be considered as a non-chimera because there is evidence that the transcript constitutes a single unit.
+The only case when this information will be disregarded is during the execution of the *split* mode.

 These modes can be controlled directly from the :ref:`pick command line <pick>`.
-If any BLAST hit *spans* the two ORFs, then

 The behaviour, and when to trigger the check, is controlled by the following parameters: